Securing Your Digital Identity

 Always assume that what you post can be seen by others beyond your intended audience.

-Securing your digital identity is part of amanah (trust).
-By taking these steps, you're protecting yourself, your family, and the ummah from harm and exploitation.
+Securing your digital identity is part of taking responsibility.
+By taking these steps, you're protecting yourself, your family, and your community from harm and exploitation.

-As we strengthen our digital presence, let us not forget those whose lives have been shattered by violence, war, and genocide—in places like Gaza, Sudan, Congo, and Uyghur regions.
+As we strengthen our digital presence, let us not forget those whose lives have been shattered by violence, war, and injustice, in places like Gaza, Sudan, Congo, and other regions facing oppression.

-O Allah, be with our oppressed brothers and sisters around the world.
-Protect them, support them, relieve their suffering, and grant them peace and safety in their homelands.
+We stand with our brothers and sisters around the world.
+May Allah protect them, grant them support, relieve their suffering, and return peace and safety to their homelands.
+Ameen.

 Questions or Feedback?